RayHightower/RayHightower.com/_posts/2016-09-12-8th-light-acquires-wisdomgroup.markdown

 >We’re gonna need a bigger boat.<br/>&nbsp;<br/>~Police Chief in the movie Jaws

-After 21 years of independent operation, WisdomGroup has been acquired by 8th Light.
+After 21 years of independent operation, WisdomGroup has been acquired by [8th Light](http://8thlight.com).

-WisdomGroup's 2-decade history has been an adventure of growth and change.
+WisdomGroup's two-decade history has been an adventure of growth and change.
 We started with network and server installations, morphed to the web, and tightened our focus to Ruby in 2005.

 <!--more-->